 Raising backyard chickens is one of the best ways to get on the path towards homesteading.
 You not only will be raising your own eggs, but you’ll see a lot of other benefits like:

 - You’ll become more self-sufficient, and this will carry over to other areas of your life.

 - Your kids will become more connected to their food.
 And, if your hens are free-range, then it will be like an Easter egg hunt every day!

 - You can use chicken manure as fertilizer, thus motivating you to finally get that garden going.

 - Through your chicks, you’ll meet other people interested in homesteading values…

 It isn’t as hard as you’d think to get started with backyard chickens.
-If you are looking for resources, check out this List of the Best Backyard Chicken blogs.
-If you want to get to know more about chickens, this PBS documentary The Natural History of Chickens is great.
+If you want to get to know more about chickens, this PBS documentary The Natural History of Chickens (Amazon Link) is great.

 One of the first things you’ll need is a chicken coop.